 Limited access to prosthodontic services is becoming a real and growing threat for aging US citizens.
 Research shows that population growth among the primary age groups requiring prosthodontic services is expected to increase significantly over the next 30 years.
-In 1991, 33.6 million people in the United States required complete dentures.
-By 2020, that number will escalate to 37.9 million adults.2 In 2000, 12.4% of the US population was 65 years of age or older.
-This number will increase to 16% by 2020 and 21% by 2050.2 The fastest growing segment of the population is the group over 85 years of age.
-According to the US Census Bureau, there were 5 million seniors aged over 85 years in 2005, and this number is expected to reach 20 million by 2050.
+In 1991, 33.6 million people in the US required complete dentures.
+By 2020, that number will escalate to 37.9 million adults.2 to the US Census Bureau, there were 5 million seniors aged over 85 years in 2005, and this number is expected to reach 20 million by 2050.
 The growth of this age group will substantially increase the demand for fixed, implant, and removable prosthodontics.
-In the United States, more than 40% of those over 65 are completely edentulous.
+In the US, more than 40% of those over 65 are completely edentulous.